AA-CubeSat-Team/soci_eps/RTC/README.md

+The EPS team developed a real-time clock circuit (RTC) to be included on the OBC, providing accurate information about time elapsed even when the battery is disconnected from the satellite.
+The RTC uses Maxim Integregated’s DS1307 integrated chip and a CR-2032 battery.

 # DS1307

 The DS1307 is a low power, serial real-time clock.
 It sources power both from a VCC pin, and an external coin cell battery.
 Time is programmed/read via I2C.
 Time is kept by the chip, using an external 32.768 kHz crystal.